Markbygden Wind Farm: Phase 1

 Phase 1 consists of three wind farms or projects; the 101.1 MW Ersträsk, 644.4 MW Markbygden ETT, and 84.6 MW Skogberget.
 Markbygden ETT was sold by Svevind to others.
 Ersträsk is developed by wind turbine manufacturer Enercon.

 The first wind farm in Markbygden's phase 1 project was commissioned in 2014 and consists of 36 turbines, Enercon E-92, with a hub height of 138 m.
 From December 2015, Svevind and Enercon set up a new structure.
 With that Enercon was taking over Svevind's shares of the operational Skogberget and Ersträsk wind farms.

-Markbygden ETT ("ETT" means "one" in Swedish) and with its 179 wind turbines is one of the largest single onshore wind farms in Europe.
+Markbygden ETT ("ETT" means "one" in Swedish) with its 179 wind turbines is one of the largest single onshore wind farms in Europe.

 All power generated by the entire Markbygden phase 1 wind farms is transferred via the Råbäcken transformer station to the Swedish 400kV national grid.

 Phase 2

 Markbygden phase 2 is the westernmost part of the wind power project in Markbygden with an area that covers about 160 km2.
 On 10 December 2015, the Environmental Court ruled on the second phase of the Markbygden project.
 The decision subsequently gained legal force.
 This second phase will be connected to a new 400kV transformer station called Trolltjärn.
 The Markbygden phase 2 project is developed by Enercon since December 2015.
 The installed capacity may be as large as 844 MW.

 As of October 2021, 63 Enercon E-138 turbines with a total installed power of 252.7 MW are operational.

 Credit Suisse acquired 85% of the 63-turbine northern project in 2020.

 Plans for about 100 more turbines still exist.